 may be used to control how much growth hormone, prolactin, or other hormone is made

 Call your healthcare provider if your symptoms return or you have new symptoms.

 - A pituitary tumor is an abnormal growth in the pituitary gland.
 Most pituitary tumors are not cancer (benign).

 - The pituitary is a small gland in the brain.
 It makes hormones that affect many other glands and many functions in your body.

-- Symptoms vary depending on the type of tumor and the affected area of the pituitary gland.
+- Symptoms vary depending on the type of

 - Your healthcare provider may order blood and urine tests, a CT scan, MRI, or biopsy to diagnose the tumor.

 - Treatment may include surgery, radiation therapy, or medicine.